 I recently wrote a post about how to plan a Kauai road trip – you know, the practical stuff like where to get camping equipment, how to book campsites, and what kind of car to rent.

-But let’s be real, that’s not super exciting unless you’re actively planning a Hawaii trip.
+But let’s be real, that’s not super exciting unless you’re actively planning a Hawaii trip or crafting a Kauai itinerary.
 I’m willing to bet most of you just want to see some beautiful Kauai pictures and maybe find out what you can actually see and do on the island.
 So let’s get into it!

-Alright, here we go: here are 12 of what I consider to be must-do activities on a Kauai road trip!
+Alright, here we go: here are 12 of what I consider to be must-do activities for a Kauai itinerary!

 Sunset on Poipu Beach.